KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 # Further use of class:
-Create pngs from act_mat to create GIF.
-Can visually inspect/observe propagation of pertubations.
+With additional code: create pngs from act_mat to create GIF.
+Then, use GIF to visually inspect/observe behaviour of the dynamics on the network.

 Example: G = nx.grid_2d_graph(10, 10) \
 model = FitzHugh_Nagumo_coupled(coupling=1, network=G, a=0.3, b=0.1, tau=0.1, delta_t=10**(-3), T=50, initial_states=ins) \